Food & Cuisine Guide to Barcelona

 → Learn more about Spain’s Best Wine Regions, including Penedès and Priorat.

 Avelia’s private wine experiences can include vineyard visits in Penedès or Priorat, sommelier-led tastings in the city, and private cellar tours with top producers.
+Explore Spain Culinary & Wine Tours to plan your private itinerary.

 High-End Markets & Local Specialties